 Fine arts can also be studied at institutions throughout New Zealand.

-There was a substantial fall in graduates with a bachelor’s degree in graphic and design studies from 2009 to 2010.
-Since then, the number of graduates has been quite steady around 800 graduates per year.
+The number of graduates with a bachelor’s degree in graphic and design studies from 2011 to 2017 has been quite steady around 800 graduates per year.

 Qualification completions chart

 In 2017, the average income for designers and artists was estimated to be around $47,800.
 This can be significantly higher for some kinds of designers, and lower for artists.
 Pay for designers depend on skill and experience, while income for artists depends on the popularity of their art.
 Although successful artists can get a very high income, it is very hard for most artists to earn enough to make a living.

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index.

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are for the broader category “Architects, Designers, Planners and Surveyors”.

 The number of designers and artists increased moderately from 2006 to 2013.
 Employment for designers is projected to increase to 2026.